pseewald/vim-anyfold/README.md

 1. Make sure that `filetype plugin indent on` is in your vimrc.
 Install this plugin with a vim plugin manager of your choice (e.g. [Pathogen](https://github.com/tpope/vim-pathogen)).
 2. Take a look at the contents of ftplugin directory.
 If there is a file `<your-filetype>.vim` for the filetype you want to use, AnyFold already supports this filetype.
 If not, copy the file `filetype.vim.template` to `<your-filetype>.vim` and replace `<nindent>` and `<comment>` with the defaults you think are most appropriate for your filetype.
 3. You need to activate AnyFold in your vimrc, otherwise it will not do anything.
-You can activate it for all supported filetypes by adding
+You can activate it for all filetypes by adding

     ```vim
     let anyfold_activate=1
     ```

-    or, alternatively, activate it only for a selected filetype (e.g. python) with
+    or, alternatively, activate it only for a selected <filetype> with

     ```vim
-    autocmd Filetype python let anyfold_activate=1
+    autocmd Filetype <filetype> let anyfold_activate=1
     ```

 4. The behaviour of folds is defined by the vim option `foldlevel`.
 To close all folds when opening a file, add